ben199712/pipsmade/RAILWAY_EMAIL_SETUP.md

-# 📧 Email Setup Guide for Railway.com
+# 📧 Email Setup Guide for Railway.com with Custom Domain

 ## 🚨 **Current Issue**
-Your email notifications are not working on Railway.com because of missing environment variables and Gmail security settings.
+Your email notifications stopped working after adding a custom domain to Railway.com.
+This is because:
+1. The domain change affected environment detection
+2. Email configuration conflicts between local and production settings
+3. Missing or incorrect environment variables on Railway

 ## 🔧 **Step-by-Step Fix**